rtrlib/handbook/docs/_sources/tools.rst.txt

 =============

 The RTRlib client (``rtrclient``) is a default part of the RTRlib package.
-It emulates a RPKI enabled BGP router by using  the client side functionality of the RTR protocol to connect to a trusted RPKI cache server and receive all currently valid ROAs.s
+It emulates a BGP router with RPKI support by using  the client side functionality of the RTR protocol to connect to a trusted RPKI cache server and receive all currently valid ROAs.

-To establish a connection with a RPKI cache server the client can use *TCP* or *SSH* transport sockets.
+To establish a connection with RPKI cache servers the client can use *TCP* or *SSH* transport sockets.
 It then communicates with the cache server utilizing the RTR protocol provided by the RTRlib to receive all cryptographically verified ROAs from the cache.
-To run the program you have to specify the transport protocol as well as the hostname and port of a RPKI cache server; additionally you can set several options.
+To run the program you have to specify the transport protocol as well as the hostname and port of the RPKI cache server; additionally you can set several options.
 To get a complete reference over all options for the command simply run ``rtrclient`` in a shell.